nerisius/Seahawks-Accounting-Management/README.md

 # Seahawks-Accounting-Management
-A php-based website to keep records of club's financial status
+A dynamic website built with PHP to track and manage Sabancı Seahawks Ultimate Team's financial status.
+It uses a MySQL database (administered via phpMyAdmin) to securely store and manage all financial records, including income, expenses, and transactions.